hojat72elect/Notifyplus/README.md

 NotifyPlus:

+NOTIFYPLUS!!!
+this is an open source application with which you can have shortcuts of your favorite apps in the notification bar. it has been published through most famous android market in Iran on the list of "best new apps" in the category of "tools". please help us to improve it's functionality.

 shortcuts to your favorite apps in the notification bar of your Android device.

 back in 2017 I published a Persian version of this app in the most famous local android market of Iran: "https://cafebazaar.ir/app".